xrd/atmtag/readme.md

-AtmTag: a fun little AngularJS/Rails application for searching for the most inexpensive and closest ATM
+AtmTag: a fun little AngularJS/Rails application for searching for the most inexpensive and closest ATM.
+Entered into the Google Places API competition in November of 2012.

 Hightlights:
 * Jasmine testing